A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Dynamic Network Architecture}

-CbC \cite{shahbazi2022collapse} shows that under data constraints, where an unconditional GAN can generate satisfactory performance, training the conditional GANs (cGANs) result in mode collapse.
-To mitigate this issue, CbC \cite{shahbazi2022collapse} starts training from an unconditional GAN and slowly transitions to a cGAN using a transition function $0 \leq \lambda_t \leq 1$.
-Considering the conditioning variable as $c$, this transition is implemented in $G$ as $G(z,c,\lambda_t)=G(S(z)+\lambda_t.E(c))$, with $S$ and $E$ as neural networks that transform the latent code and the conditioning variable.
-DynamicD \cite{yang2022dynamicd} dynamically reduces the capacity of $D$ by randomly sampling a subset of channels of $D$ during each training iteration to prevent overfitting.
-Inspired by the lottery ticket hypothesis \cite{frankle2019lotteryticket}, AdvAug \cite{chen2021advaug} and Re-GAN \cite{saxena2023regan} have shown that a much sparse subnetwork of the original generator can be useful for GM-DC.
-AutoInfoGAN \cite{shi2023autoinfogan} applies a reinforcement learning-based neural architecture search to find the best network architecture for the generator.
+CbC \citep{shahbazi2022collapse} shows that under data constraints, where an unconditional GAN can generate satisfactory performance, training the conditional GANs (cGANs) result in mode collapse.
+To mitigate this issue, CbC \citep{shahbazi2022collapse} starts training from an unconditional GAN and slowly transitions to a cGAN using a transition function $0 \leq \lambda_t \leq 1$.
+Considering the conditioning variable as $c$, this transition is implemented in $G$ as $G(z,c,\lambda_t)=G(S(z)+\lambda_t \cdot E(c))$, with $S$ and $E$ as neural networks that transform the latent code and the conditioning variable.
+PYP \citep{li2024pyp}, using a similar architecture as CbC \citep{shahbazi2022collapse}, addresses few-shot image generation by generalizing from large pillar datasets during training.
+Different from CbC, the class embedding is injected into $G$ in parallel to the style code $w$.
+It further improves the generation diversity by using directional loss.

+DynamicD \citep{yang2022dynamicd} dynamically reduces the capacity of $D$ by randomly sampling a subset of channels of $D$ during each training iteration to prevent overfitting.
+Inspired by the lottery ticket hypothesis \citep{frankle2019lotteryticket}, AdvAug \citep{chen2021advaug} and Re-GAN \citep{saxena2023regan} have shown that a much sparse subnetwork of the original generator can be useful for GM-DC.
+RG-GAN \citep{saxena2024rggan} proposed a new weight pruning method.
+Beyond standard network pruning, to prevent model from over-pruning, a regeneration step is implemented to reintroduce some weights if they gain importance during training.
+AutoInfoGAN \citep{shi2023autoinfogan} applies a reinforcement learning-based neural architecture search to find the best network architecture for the generator.